Manchán of Mohill

 Manchan (Note: Manchan name variants are: Manchán, Mancháin, Manchein, Mainchéin, Manachain, Mainchin, Manachain, Managhan, Monahan, Manchianus, Mancenus, Manichchaeus, Monahan, Maucannus, Maucann, Mancan, Mancen, Maucan or Moucan.) of Mohill, (Note: Mohill name variants historically includes Maothail, Maethail, Moithla, Moethla, Maethla, Moyghell, Moghill, and Mathail, Nouella.) (fl.
 AD 464–538), was an early Christian saint credited with founding many early Christian churches in Ireland.
-His life is obscured because many people named Manchan are found among the monastically-inclined Medieval Irish Christians, and the name is a diminutive of Manach Monachus, a monk.
-(Note: "Im manchaine: Under monastic rule "Im manchaine"; lit. 'in monkship'.
-Manchaine (deriv. from manach: monachus) also means the duties or services rendered by monks.")
-Manchan probably died of famine during volcanic winters caused by the extreme weather events of 535–536, which preceded the 6th century Justinian plague of Mohill.
+His life is obscured because many people named Manchan are found among Irish Christians.
+Manchan probably died of famine during volcanic winters caused by the extreme weather events of 535–536.

-The Shrine of Manchan is a remarkable and unique example of Irish Urnes style art, adapted to Ringerike style, skillful in design and execution.
-Saint Manchan's feast day is celebrated on 14 February by the Eastern Orthodox Church, the Roman Catholic Church, and the Anglican churches.
+The Shrine of Manchan is an example of Irish Urnes style art.
+Manchan's feast day is celebrated on 14 February.

 Life

-The life of Manchan of Mohill is clouded by obscurity and his genealogy widely debated.
+The life of Manchan of Mohill is clouded by obscurity, his genealogy widely debated.
 (Note: Plausible but objectionable pedigrees are assigned to Manchan of Mohill by both Cronnelly and O'Clery- "Manchan mac Siollan mac Conal mac Luchain mac Conal Anglonaig mac Feice mac Rosa mac Fachta mac Seanchada mac Aille Ceasdaig mac Rory (King of Ireland)".
 Giraudon (2010) says "for some, he would be the son of Daga, for the others, of Innaoi.
 His mother's name was Mella and he had two sisters, Grealla and Greillseach".
 The oldest genealogy from the Book of Leinster is ambiguous- "Manchan Léith m Sillain m Conaill m Luachain m Laga m Conaill Anglonnaig m Fheic m Rosa.
 Mella mater eius".
 Léith refers to 'Leigh in Tipperary' or 'Lemanaghan in Offaly' both probable Manchan church-sites.)
-The multiplicity of Saints named Manchan suggests the name is a diminutive of Manach (Monachus, Im manchaine) a monk.
+The multiplicity of Saints named Manchan suggests the name is a diminutive of Manach (Monachus, Im manchaine (Note: "Im manchaine: Under monastic rule "Im manchaine"; lit. 'in monkship'.
+Manchaine (deriv. from manach: monachus) also means the duties or services rendered by monks.")) a monk.
 Some sources identify him as Manchan of Mondrehid, a claim challenged, but many others identify him with Manchan of Lemanaghan (died A.D.
 664).
 (Note: An alleged multiplicity of "Manchán's of Lemanaghan" confuses matters.
 Colgan (1647) claimed two Manchán of Lemanaghan lived in the 7th century, one dying c.
 664 and the other flourishing 694, but Monahan and O'Donovan disputed the claim.)
 An exiled "Manchan the Master" at the monastery of Mawgan named in the "life of David of Wales" flourished before Manchan of Mohill.
 John Colgan decided "that for want of authentic documents to prove the contrary, he must consider them as different persons" as feasts and chronologies disagree.

-Colgan says that for want of authentic documents to prove the contrary, he must consider them as different persons.